xiqtcacf/WaterbuckScripts/README.md

 ### 2.Sample filtering
-A pipeline designed to remove problematic samples prior to downstream analyses, based on
+A pipeline designed to remove problematic samples prior to downstream analyses, based on -mapping statistics;
-#mapping statistics;
-#statistics from MultipleQC;
+-statistics from MultipleQC;
-#exteremely high heterozygosity,
+-exteremely high heterozygosity,
-#error rates,
+-error rates,
-#and between-sample relatedness.
+-and between-sample relatedness.

 ### 3.Sites filtering
 A pipeline designed to avoid biases from low-quality mapping, based on